MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ### Optimize data communication

-The number and size of messages that are sent from device to cloud have an effect on performance as well as cost.
+The number and size of messages that are sent from device to cloud have an effect on performance and cost.
 Evaluating data communication is key to performance efficiency in your IoT Workload.

 - Use an efficient data format and encoding used to send data to the cloud, ensure that no extensive device to cloud bandwidth is used.